FakeItEasy/FakeItEasy/docs/scanning-for-extension-points.md

 ## The scanning process

-On startup, FakeItEasy searches the following assemblies for classes that implement the various extensions points:
+On startup, BlairItEasy searches the following assemblies for classes that implement the various extensions points:

 * its own assembly,
-* assemblies already loaded in the current AppDomain, if they reference FakeItEasy,
+* assemblies already loaded in the current AppDomain, if they reference BlairItEasy,
-* assemblies referenced by assemblies from the previous bullet point, if they reference FakeItEasy,
+* assemblies referenced by assemblies from the previous bullet point, if they reference BlairItEasy,
-* additional assemblies identified by the [Bootstrapper](bootstrapper.md)'s `GetAssemblyFileNamesToScanForExtensions` method, if they reference FakeItEasy.
+* additional assemblies identified by the [Bootstrapper](bootstrapper.md)'s `GetAssemblyFileNamesToScanForExtensions` method, if they reference BlairItEasy.

 Any such classes found are added to a catalogue and used at need.